vbandi/ExecutableSpecification/README.md

 The "app" gets created in about 10-15 seconds from scratch.
 Every interaction takes about 2 seconds to complete.

-Note how the addition of multiple languages.
+Note how simple the addition of multiple languages has been.
 If this was a real project, supporting multiple languages would triple the complexity (and cost) of this app.

 ## Installation / Running the app
 - Clone / download the Github repo